wkeeling/selenium-wire/README.rst

     }
     driver = webdriver.Firefox(seleniumwire_options=options)

+The username and password are optional and can be specified when a proxy server requires authentication.
+Basic authentication is assumed by default.

 The proxy configuration can also be loaded through environment variables called ``http``, ``https`` and ``no_proxy``.
 The proxy configuration in the options passed to the webdriver instance will take precedence over environment variable configuration if both are specified.

 **Proxy authentication other than Basic**

-Basic authentication is used by default when supplying a username and password in the URL - as described above.
+Basic authentication is used by default when supplying a username and password in the URL.
 If you are connecting to an upstream proxy server that uses an authentication scheme different to Basic, then you can supply the full value for the ``Proxy-Authorization`` header using the ``custom_authorization`` option.
 For example, if your proxy used the Bearer scheme:

 .. code:: python